pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 ^^^^^^^^^^^^

 **Polymorphism** means the ability to appear in many forms.
-In object-oriented programming, **polymorphism** refers to the ability to process objects or methods differently depending on their data type, class, number of arguments, etc.
+In object-oriented programming, **polymorphism** Polymorphism refers to the ability to process methods or objects in different ways depending on their specific types or usage contexts.
+This can be achieved through method signatures (overloading) or by using the actual object type at runtime (overriding).
-For example, we can overload a constructor with different numbers and types of arguments to give us more optional ways to instantiate an object of the class in question.
+For example, constructors can be overloaded with different numbers and types of arguments to provide multiple ways to instantiate an object.
+Here’s how this can be done:
-We can also add additional constructors to handle fractions that are whole numbers and instances with no parameters given:

 ::